nuts-foundation/denylist/README.md

 ## Clear CDN cache
-The denylist is hosted on github but distributed using [www.jsdelivr.com](https://www.jsdelivr.com), which is "A free CDN for open source projects".
+The denylist is hosted on Github but distributed using [www.jsdelivr.com](https://www.jsdelivr.com), which is "A free CDN for open source projects".
-This CDN operates on top of multiple major CDNs and will provide us with a better uptime than github can.
+This CDN operates on top of multiple major CDNs and will provide us with a better uptime than Github can.
-The [default cache for jsdelivr](https://www.jsdelivr.com/documentation#id-caching) is 12 hours for files on github branches.
+The [default cache for jsdelivr](https://www.jsdelivr.com/documentation#id-caching) is 12 hours for files on Github branches.
 TODO: contact jsdelivr to see if/how we can speed this up.

-The denylist file can be found at https://cdn.jsdelivr.net/gh/nuts-foundation/denylist@main/denylist-out/denylist.jws.
+The denylist file can be found at https://cdn.jsdelivr.net/gh/nuts-foundation/denylist@main/denylist/denylist.jws.
 This points to the `main` branch on the Github repo.